bryankemp/financial-debt-optimizer/docs/index.rst

    Handles large datasets efficiently with optimized algorithms and memory management.

 🧪 **Thoroughly Tested**
-   167 comprehensive tests ensuring reliability and correctness of all financial calculations.
+   255 comprehensive tests with 74% code coverage ensuring reliability and correctness of all financial calculations.

 Quick Start
 -----------